 “You can always come back for it later,” Garrett rebuked, as the midnight rain grew frigid.
 “Whatever it is, it isn’t worth your life...”

 The young woman stared awestruck at him for several moments, before releasing a raucous, mocking chorale.

 “My LIFE?”
 Erin blinked, brushing a strand of jet black hair from her pallid face.
 “Okay, Garrett.
 I have time to play.
 I see...hmm, maybe six gaudy trinkets, a masked sacrifice, and some hooded freaks down there.
-No offence,” the girl grinned up at him.
+No offense,” the girl grinned up at him.
 Garrett refused to dignify her with a response.

 After a while of cold, awkward silence and raindrops, Erin cleared her throat.